 During the initial phase of treatment, Dr. Elia gathers a comprehensive understanding of the client’s reasons for seeking treatment, personal strengths, and the ways that the client has coped with stressors in the past.
 Based on this assessment, Dr. Elia and the client together identify attainable and individualized treatment goals.

 Dr. Elia values and respects the unique strengths and potential of each client and creates a safe, warm, and non-judgmental environment where the client can begin a process of self-discovery and growth.
 She encourages self-awareness through examining early childhood experiences and family relationships in order to better understand current patterns of feelings, thoughts, and behaviors.
 Overall, individual therapy focuses on empowering the client to replace unhealthy life patterns with more self-enhancing attitudes and constructive actions and decisions.
-As a result, the person feels more satisfied with life and achieves a higher sense of well-being.
+As a result, the person feels more satisfied with life and achieves a higher sense of well-b

 Dr. Elia offers couples therapy across various contexts: dating, co-habitating, pre-marital, or married.
 Couples who find themselves engaging in frequent conflict, experiencing unsatisfying communication patterns, having power struggles, experiencing betrayal, having intimacy difficulties, facing significant transitions, or enduring other threats to their relationship may benefit from couples therapy.